Treasure Hunt: API Guide

 selected session.

-property gives the selected player name, the score
+player property gives the selected player name, the score property

 whether there is a prize associated with the current treasure hunt (this is needed for